 In order for agriculture and livestock farming businesses to claim organic certification, they must meet numerous requirements.
 In agriculture, for example, the use of harmful pesticides is forbidden, just like the genetic modification of crops.
 In livestock farming, animals may not receive preventive antibiotics and feeding is only allowed if organic feed is used.
 Additionally, the animals must be kept according to strict animal-friendly rules*.
+An analysis of different aspects is needed.

 Whether a chicken, cow or pig has enough inside and outside space for a better life is easy to check.
 That is why Yarrah’s quality manager visits all suppliers personally.
 Whether a crop has previously been sprayed with pesticide or if a cow has always been fed organic food can’t be checked during such a visit.
 To be absolutely sure of the purity of our dog and cat feed we regularly analyse the feed.